nkoppel/virpn/README.md

     'ila'       = given two numbers, make new list containing all numbers from the first to the second, inclusive ("range" operator)
-    'ilu'       = sum all numbers in the bottom list 'ilm'       = multiply all numbers in the bottom list together
+    'ilu'       = sum all numbers in the bottom list 'ilm'       = multiply all numbers in the bottom list together 'ilc'       = add each item in the bottom list to all items before it 'ilv'       = reverse the items in the bottom list 'ill'       = get the length of the bottom list 'ilt'       = mirror a 2d list diagonally

+### Polynomials

+    'ipp' or 'ilp' = plug numbers in the first argument into the polynomial in the second argument 'ips'          = synthetic divide the polynomial in the second argument by the first argument 'ipd' or 'ipe' = divide the first polynomial by the second 'ipm' or 'ipr' = multiply the first polynomial with the second 'ipq'          = square a polynomial

 ### Registers

-    'y<letter>' = move the bottom element to register 'p<letter>' = copy the contents of register to the stack
+    'z<letter>' = copy the bottom element to register 'v<letter>' = copy the contents of register to the stack

 Note: \<letter\> can be any upper or lower case letter

 ### Functions

-    'ifi' or '[' = write a new function in line edit mode 'ifr'        = pop a function and run it on the current stack 'iftr'       = pop a number and a function and run the function that number of times
+    'ifi' or '(' = write a new function in line edit mode

+    'ifr'        = pop a function and run it on the current stack 'iftr'       = pop a number and a function and run the function that number of times 'ifq'        = run a function on the second argument the third argument number of times, recording each result in a list

     'ifm'        = apply the function to all items in the current stack 'ifnm'       = apply the function to all numbers in a nested list